stokito/fortress-lang/README.txt

 it from your .emacs file with the following command:

     (load (concat (getenv "FORTRESS_HOME")
+                  "/Emacs/fortress-mode.el"))
+    (push '("\\.fs[si]$" . fortress-mode) auto-mode-alist)

+If you wish to use the Fortify package to format Fortress source code into LaTeX, you should also add the following to your .emacs (for more information about fortify, see Fortify/fortify-doc.txt):

+    (load (concat (getenv "FORTRESS_HOME")
                   "/Fortify/fortify.el"))

 SpecData: Machine-readable files used by the Fortress Language